 The Economic and Market Analysis Division (EMAD) oversees HUD's field office economists who give the Department the capacity to have current, accurate, unbiased data and intelligence on local economic and housing market housing conditions/trends throughout the nation; this includes completing demand/supply market analyses reviews for multifamily housing applications submitted for FHA mortgage insurance.
 The division also produces reports that include metropolitan comprehensive housing market studies, Market-at-a-Glance reports, and regional narratives and local housing market profiles for HUD's U.S. Housing Market Conditions webpage.

 Pamela R. Sharpe, Director

 Kevin P. Kane

-For field economists under the Division please click here.
+For a list of field economists under the Economic Market Analysis Division, please click here.

 Housing Finance Analysis Division